MercuryWorkshop/Pollen/readme.md

 ## How It Works
 It works by loading a custom user policy in to chromeOS.
 (Similar to how policies on windows work.)
-Using this we can either disenable RootFS or temporarily to load it.
+Using this we can either disable RootFS permanently or temporarily to load it.
 CrOS does not have the folder to load it built-in, however the src code is still there so we can manually create it.
 Then simpily we just create the file and restart.